Active 20-30 Club: Emblem

 The Active 20-30 International emblem is a buzz saw encircling an hourglass and inscribed "Active 20-30 International."

-The emblem selected for Active International was the buzz saw.
-The buzz saw is just about the most active object you can find anywhere.
-Even when motionless, as it is on the emblem, it has the appearance of intense activity.
-Since Aberdeen was a lumber center and sawmills with humming saw blades were in evidence everywhere, it was only logical that the founders of Active chose the buzz saw for their emblem.
-The buzz saw represents the usefulness of intense activity and the abundant energy of responsible youth means power, strength, and progress.
+The emblem selected for Active International was the buzz saw; it was considered to represent intense activity, which the club sought to identify with.
+The buzz saw was also said to serve as a symbol for the community, with Aberdeen being a center in the lumber industry.

 The emblem of 20-30 International was an hourglass, symbolizing the passage of time and the need for young men to take advantage of their time and energy for useful activities.
-Around this hourglass, there were four "S".
-The four "S" have a double significance since these were the initials of the first four 20-30 Clubs (Sacramento, Stockton, San Bernardino, and San Francisco) and they also form the initials of the original slogan "Sincerity in Service, our Slogan for Success".
+Around this hourglass, there were four letter S's.
+The four S's also were said to have the significance of representing the first four 20-30 Clubs (Sacramento, Stockton, San Bernardino, and San Francisco); they also were used to form the original slogan "Sincerity in Service, our Slogan for Success".

-Upon the merger, a new emblem was developed incorporating both.
+Upon the merger, a new emblem was developed incorporating both symbols.
 The 4 "S" were removed and the hourglass was placed within a 23-tooth buzzsaw.